AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/Null/req.rst

 %REQ_ID%

-The null statement attached to a null procedure, be it a completion or a definition in a declarative part, shall be treated as a regular statement, diagnosed uncovered if and only if the procedure is not called.
+Null procedures, completion or a definition in a declarative part, shall be treated as regular statements, diagnosed uncovered if the procedure is not called.

+Calls to null suprobgrams shall be treated as regular call statements, diagnosed uncovered if not executed.

 .. rubric:: Testing Strategy